 Windows stops responding during use.

-Fans inside the computer become louder because they are spinning faster to remove the heat.
+Fans inside the notebook become louder because they are spinning faster as the laptop gets hot, to remove the heat.

-When starting the computer, it sometimes stops at a black screen and does not open into Windows.
+When starting the laptop, it sometimes stops at a black screen and does not open into Windows.
 Windows usually stops responding when it does open.

 Mouse and keyboard stop responding.

-Windows 8, 7, Vista, XP - Computer unexpectedly restarts or displays a fault message.Windows 95, 98, and Me - Frequent Fatal Exception, Illegal Operation, or General Protection Fault error messages occur in several software programs.
+Windows 10, 8, 7, Vista, XP: laptop restarts unexpectedly or displays a fault message.Windows 95, 98, and ME: Frequent Fatal Exception, Illegal Operation, or General Protection Fault error messages occur in several software programs.

 note:These errors are not predictable.
 If these errors occur only in one software program, the issue is probably related to that software program and is not heat related.